Meet the Authors

 Ernest Hardy is available for cultural criticism on topics ranging from queer sexualities in hip-hop (ex: a feminist-filtered read on the layers and meaning of Lil' Kim; gay hip-hop porn) to the work of visual artist Mark Bradford; from the political currents of House music and culture to the racial and sexual politics of contemporary mainstream and indie film.
 He is also available to read as a poet and short story author.

-G. Winston JamesG.
-Winston James is a Jamaican-born poet, short fiction writer, essayist and editor.
-He received his BA from Columbia College, Columbia University and holds an MFA in fiction from Brooklyn College, City University of New York.
-He is the author of the Lambda Literary Award and Ferro-Grumley Award finalist collection, Shaming the Devil: Collected Short Stories, as well as the poetry collections The Damaged Good: Poems Around Love and the Lambda Literary Award finalist collection Lyric: Poems Along a Broken Road.
-James is also co-editor of the historic anthologies, Voices Rising: Celebrating 20 Years of Black Lesbian, Gay, Bisexual and Transgender Writing and the Lambda Literary Award finalist publication Spirited: Affirming the Soul and Black Gay/Lesbian Identity. www.gwinstonjames.com
+G. Winston James is a Jamaican-born poet, author, essayist and editor.
+He holds a BA from Columbia University and an MFA in fiction from Brooklyn College.
+James is the author of the Lambda Literary Award and Ferro-Grumley Award finalist collection Shaming the Devil: Collected Short Stories; The Damaged Good: Poems Around Love; and the Lambda Literary Award finalist collection Lyric: Poems Along a Broken Road.
+His essays appear in the anthologies For Colored Boys Who Have Considered Suicide When the Rainbow Is Still Not Enough and Love, Christopher Street: Reflections of Gay New York.
+James is co-editor of the anthology Voices Rising: Celebrating 20 Years of Black Lesbian, Gay, Bisexual and Transgender Writing and the Lambda Literary Award finalist collection Spirited: Affirming the Soul and Black Gay/Lesbian Identity.
+He recently wrote the introduction to American photographer Thomas Roma’s book of portraits, In the Vale of Cashmere (powerHouse, 2015).

 G. Winston James is available for poetry and fiction readings.
 Suggested speaker topics are the writing and publishing process, sexuality and desire, LGBT spirituality, the writing workshop, art and community building, art and the construction of the individual, and the importance of anthologies.